streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: marker
-        description: "If youre making the second or subsequent call to\t\t\t\tListReusableDelegationSets, the Marker element matches the value\t\t\tthat you specified in the marker parameter in the previous request"
+        description: If youre making the second or subsequent call toListReusableDelegationSets, the Marker element matches the valuethat you specified in the marker parameter in the previous request
         type: string
       responses:
         200: